sobolevn/git-secret/_posts/2016-03-13-git-secret-reveal.md

 ## DESCRIPTION
 `git-secret-reveal` - decrypts all the files in the `.gitsecret/paths/mapping.cfg` by running a `gpg --decrypt` command.
-It is important to have paired secret-key for one of the public-keys, which were used in the encryption.
+It is important to have paired secret-key with one of the public-keys, which were used in the encryption.

 ## OPTIONS